jhill1/SEPwC/source/How_a_computer_works.rst

     And in the GUI, if you go up one directory, then into ``gis_data``, then ``site_locations`` you should see:

     .. image:: ../images/filesystem/filesystem_gui_ex1_4.png
-    :alt: imgae of files and folders
+       :alt: image of files and folders

     Feel free to continue to explore the folders, using both the GUI and CLI to navigate.
 Remember to use ``pwd`` to find where you are if you need to.